Teddy Bridgewater Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 Matchup vs. Las Vegas

-- Bridgewater had 269 passing yards in one matchup against the Raiders, 21.5 yards higher than his over/under for Sunday.
+- In one matchup against the Raiders, Bridgewater threw for 269 passing yards, 21.5 yards higher than his over/under in Sunday's game.

-- Bridgewater threw a touchdown pass in that game against the Raiders.

 - Note: Bridgewater's stats vs. Raiders date back to 2016.

-- The Raiders have the NFL's third-ranked pass defense this season, allowing 217.2 yards per game through the air.
+- This week Bridgewater will face the NFL's third-ranked pass defense (217.2 yards allowed per game).

-- At 1.2 passing TDs conceded per game, the Raiders defense is ranked fifth in the NFL.
+- At 1.2 passing TDs allowed per game, the Raiders defense is ranked fifth in the NFL.

 Recent Performances

-- In last week's outing against the Steelers, Bridgewater had 288 yards while completing 63.2% of his passes, while tossing two touchdowns with one interception.
+- In last week's matchup with the Steelers, Bridgewater completed 63.2% of his pass attempts for 288 yards, while tossing two touchdowns with one interception.

-- He also carried the ball one time for 11 yards, averaging 11 yards per carry on the ground.
+- Bridgewater tacked on 11 yards on one carry, averaging 11 yards per carry.

-- Over his last three games, Bridgewater has recorded 588 passing yards (196.0 yards per game) while going 50-for-79 (63.3% completion percentage) and throwing three touchdowns and one interception.
+- Over his last three games, Bridgewater has collected 588 passing yards (196.0 yards per game) while going 50-for-79 (63.3% completion percentage) and throwing three touchdowns and one interception.

-- He's also carried the ball six times for 37 yards, averaging 12.3 yards per game.
+- He's tacked on 37 rushing yards on six carries, averaging 12.3 yards per game.

 Bridgewater's Denver Teammates